A repost from November 2010.

 November 12 fell on a Friday in 1999.
 It was a normal working day in Cape Town for me.
 I was the PR manager for an NGO that trained unemployed people to start their own small businesses.
 My work took me all over the Peninsula to visit training centres and fledgling enterprises.
 Trainees learnt business skills to run spaza shops (small retail businesses from their homes), or skills such as sewing, leatherwork, knitting or butchery, to run a business from home.
 It was rewarding work, and I loved my job.

-On this Friday 11 [now 13] years ago, I had an appointment to go and meet up with a new entrepreneur in his home in Guguletu, to hear about his new business.
-I had been given directions to get there, although road names didn’t feature too strongly: “Turn left at the other school and go down and when you get to that station turn right.”
+On this Friday, I had an appointment to go and meet up with a new entrepreneur in his home in Guguletu, to hear about his new business.
+I had been given directions to get there, although road names didn’t feature too strongly: “Turn left at the school and go down and when you get to the station turn right.”
 I had a good idea where I needed to go, as I was familiar with the area, and I double-checked with the new entrepreneur’s trainer where I needed to go, and off I went.

 I took the main route off the highway, Duinefontein Road, that heads through Manenburg and on towards Guguletu.
 Manenburg is notorious in the Western Cape for gang activity, and I always drove through the area with due vigilance and caution.
 As I headed towards Guguletu I couldn’t find any of the landmarks, and it was no longer clear to me where I needed to go.
 After going backwards and forwards a few times, and nearly running out of road, I chose not to venture into the unknown.
 I decided to go back to the office to get better directions and reschedule my meeting.